sbretag/MechaCar_Statistical_Analysis/README.md

 #### Does the linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

   - Using the adjusted R-Squared of .6825, we can say the linear model explains 68.25% of the dependent variable (MPG).
 I would consider it moderately effective but there is potentially room for improvement.
-With the intercept being statistically significant, it's possible there are other indepent variables that could help improve the performance of the model.
+With the intercept being statistically significant, it's possible there are other independent variables that could help improve the performance of the model.

 ## Summary Statistics on Suspension Coils